Hopewell Township, Cumberland County, New Jersey: Local government

 Hopewell Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
-At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.
+At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Vice Mayor.

-As of 2025, members of the Hopewell Township Committee are Mayor Paul J. Ritter III (R, term on committee ends December 31, 2023; term as mayor ends 2022), Deputy Mayor Gregory J. Facemyer (R, term on committee and as deputy mayor ends 2022), Kelsey Bayzick (R, 2023), Roberta S. "Robin" Freitag (R, 2024) and Thomas J. Tedesco Jr. (R, 2024).
+As of 2025, members of the Hopewell Township Committee are Mayor Roberta S. "Robin" Freitag (R, term on committee ends December 31, 2027; term as mayor ends 2025), Vice Mayor Thomas J. Tedesco Jr. (R, term on committee ends 2027; term as deputy mayor ends 2025), Kelsey Bayzick (R, 2026), David Miller (R, 2025) and Jeff Shimp (R, 2027).

 Federal, state and county representation

-Hopewell Township is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Hopewell Township had been in the 3rd state legislative district.
+Hopewell Township is located in the 2nd Congressional District and is part of New Jersey's 3rd state legislative district.